mawmz/xenomods/README.md

 Xenomods patches version-specific game code.
 If an installed game update is v2.0.1+, the game will not load/crash entirely.

-An older `main` executable can be placed at `/atmosphere/contents/<title-id>/exefs/main`.
-This also restores the older executable's original bugs and limitations, so use one whenever possible.
+An older `main` executable can be placed at `/atmosphere/contents/<title-id>/exefs/`.
+This also restores the older executable's original bugs and limitations, so keep that in mind.
 Ideally, v2.0.0 would be the best.
 (But I've been using v1.5.1 just fine!)

 ## Usage